 Just hard boil your eggs, peel and halve them, then mash the yolks with hummus and seasonings of your choice.
 Either spoon the mixture back into the eggs or pipe in for a decorative effect.

-See my recipe for Instant Pot Hard Boiled Eggs for an easy way to cook them.
+See my recipes for Instant Pot Hard Boiled Eggs or how to boil eggs in a Crockpot for easy ways to cook them.

 8. Quesadilla